photoprism/photoprism-docs/docs/getting-started/scalability.md

-# Scalability, distributed computing and cluster filesystems
+# Scalability, Distributed Computing and Cluster Filesystems

 Obviously this is a home solution.
 PhotoPrism benefits from fast, local SSD storage and is explicitly not designed to run on clusters: